U.S. Citizenship and Immigration Services, Department of Homeland Security.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
 Form I-601 is necessary for USCIS to determine whether the applicant is eligible for a waiver of inadmissibility under section 212 of the Act.
 Furthermore, this information collection is used by individuals who are seeking for Temporary Protected Status (TPS).

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of respondents for the information collection I-601 is 20,194; the estimated hour burden per paper responses is 1.75 hours and the estimated hour burden per electronically-filed responses is 1.33 hours.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of respondents for the information collection I-601 is 20,194; the estimated hour burden per paper responses is 1.75 hours.

-(7) An estimate of the total public burden (in cost) associated with the collection: The estimated total annual cost burden associated with this collection of information is $7,474,305.Start Signature
+(7) An estimate of the total public burden (in cost) associated with the collection: The estimated total annual cost burden associated with this collection of information is $7,497,023.

 Chief, Regulatory Coordination Division, Office of Policy and Strategy, U.S. Citizenship and Immigration Services, Department of Homeland Security.